playfularchitect/FastFractionComputing/README.md

 # WarpFrac — High-Performance GPU Fraction Arithmetic

-WarpFrac is a Python library providing GPU-accelerated arithmetic for fractions using pre-compiled, high-performance CUDA kernels.
+WarpFrac is a Python library providing GPU-accelerated arithmetic (CPU coming soon!) for fractions using precompiled, high-performance CUDA kernels.
 This is a **binary-only evaluation release** and is not open-source.

 ---